-Nasdaq: Googl is the stock's name.
+On Nasdaq, Googl is the stock's name.
 Alphabet Inc. is the parent company of Google.
 Its revenue as of 2018 was 136.8 billion dollars.
-It's CEO is Larry Page.
-Both Larry Page and Sergey Brin are listed as the founders.
+Its CEO is Sundar Pichai.
+Larry Page and Sergey Brin are listed as the founders.

 Google performs searches faster than its competitors, which is what the average user values highly.

 Is DuckDuckGo a Browser or a Search Engine?

 DuckDuckGo touts itself as the Internet search engine that will not track its users.
 Using encrypted search (HTTPS) rather than non-encrypted (HTTP) search, users are protected from their search information being leaked to other computers.
 No matter where a user visits, their privacy will be protected.